-A full needs assessment should be considered by Children's Social Care (CSC) so that their broader needs can be identified and addressed.
-CSC will provide early intervention and support where possessary to understand and address

-- CSC will provide early intervention and support where necessary to understand and address reasons for running away. - ☐ CSC should consider whether a S50 Recovery Order is applicable to this case.
+- □ A full needs assessment should be considered by Children's Social Care (CSC) so that their broader needs can be identified and addressed. - □ CSC will provide early intervention and support where necessary to understand and address reasons for becoming missing from home or care. - □ CSC should consider whether a S50 Recovery Order is applicable to this case.